anilv/pandora/README.md

 Usage
 -----
-This gem only works for public user's; All users did not set 'make my listening activity private'
+This gem only works for public users.
+All users who did not set 'make my listening activity private'

 Usage Examples
 --------------